YeeticusFinch/Fancy_SD_Captioner/README.md

 # Fancy_SD_Captioner
-Caption editor for stable diffusion image sets
+Caption editor for stable diffusion image sets, made in Unity because I was lazy

 Displays image thumbnails adjacent to the caption file contents, like so: